hololandscape/aisuko/_posts/2022-04-18-do-not-need-phone.md

 ---
-title: "New way for human to receive the information through the internet."
+title: "New way for human to receive the information through the internet"
 categories:
   - Document
   - Blog